-% cd \${TUTROOT} % cat .travis.yml The .travis.yml file for this tutorial is very simple.
+The git-tutorial.yml file for this tutorial is very simple.
 It just uses the grep command to check if the fruit blueberry is in the fruit.txt file.
 If the blueberry is present then the test passes, otherwise the test fails.
+Click on the Actions tab in your repository on GitHub and click I understand my workflows, go ahead and enable them (see Figure 4).

 Let's add melon to the list of fruits in our local repository and then push the corresponding commit to the remote repository on GitHub.

 '''

 % cd ${TUTROOT}

-% git pull --rebase
+% git pull

 % echo "melon" >> fruit.txt

 % git commit -a -m "added melon to fruit list"

 % git push

 '''